chrisdavies/tiny-date-picker/readme.md

 - addMonths(numMonths): Moves the calendar UI forward/backward by `numMonths`
 - addYears(numYears): Moves the calendar UI forward/backward by `numYears`
 - goToDate(date): Moves the calendar UI to the specified date
+- destroy(): destroys the date picker and unregisters all events from the input

 ## Style